aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

         store these **screen definitions** as text files within an AIMMS project.

     Shadow case
-        A case containing the same data references to its corresponding namesake but replacing compound data with atomic set mapping data to allow for the removal of compound sets. (??)
+        A case containing the same data references to its corresponding namesake but replacing compound data with atomic set mapping data to allow for the removal of compound sets.

     Shadow parameter
-        Consider a parameter ``A``, then a **shadow parameter**, say ``A_Shadow``, is a parameter that holds the same data as ``A``.
+        Consider a parameter ``A``, then a **shadow parameter**, say ``A_Shadow``, is a parameter with the same element values.

-        Here, *same data* should be interpreted as, that there is a clear one-to-one correspondence between the elements of ``A`` and ``A_Shadow`` such that the values of the corresponding elements are the same.
-        The use here is compound data identifier ``P``, ie having compound indexes in its index domain, and a shadow ``PS`` having the corresponding set mapping indexes in its index domain.
-Such a shadow is also called an **atomic shadow identifier** as it has only atomic indexes, some of which are set mapping indexes.
+        In the conversion process, compound data identifier ``P`` has compound indexes in its index domain, while its shadow ``P_Shadow`` has the corresponding set mapping indexes in its index domain.
+This is an **atomic shadow identifier** as it has only atomic indexes, some of which are set mapping indexes.

-        The ``dcsu`` AIMMS utility library creates atomic shadow parameters in a runtime library and subsequently use them as a stash to store data while the compound data identifiers are transformed to atomic data identifiers.
+..
+The ``dcsu`` library caches atomic shadow parameters in a runtime library while the compound data identifiers are transformed to atomic data identifiers.
 Additionally, there are temporary procedures in that runtime library to copy the data from the compound data identifiers to the atomic shadow parameters and later from the atomic shadow parameters to the transformed atomic data identifiers.

+..
+CHRIS - Does the explanation about the runtime library help the user with any part of the process?
+Otherwise let's remove it.

+..
+CHRIS - Please check the definition of "Shadow case" (I made it up).

 .. topic:: Further support